JessicaBunyan/nativescript-diawi-distribution/README.md

 ## Configuration

 "emails" can also be specified as a field in the configuration file as a comma separated list.
 Addresses listed here will be notified of build completion with a link to download

+## Credit

+Diawi upload code originally by Ronak Doshi and can be found here as part of a github action: https://github.com/rnkdsh/action-upload-diawi